-Out of an abundance of caution regarding the spread of Covid-19 and to protect employees and residents, the Village Hall remains closed until further notice.
+Out of an abundance of caution and to protect the employees and residents, the Village Hall remains closed to the public (walk-ins) until further notice due to COVID-19.

 Building and Electrical Permits

 During this time, contractors can find permit applications and other required documentation here.
 If you are unsure of what forms you need, please contact Clerk Mary Robertson at firstname.lastname@example.org.

 Some permits will require surveys, drawings and/or blueprints.

 Additions, new construction, digging to build a deck, etc. for properties located in the critical dunes area will require a permit from Environment Great Lakes & Energy (EGLE) before you apply for a building permit with the Village.

 Permit applications and other forms along with necessary fees can be dropped off in the drop box.
 Please send an email to email@example.com to let us know that you have dropped off permit documents.
 Permits will be issued as soon as possible after we have received all of the required applications, documentation and fees.

 Electrical Inspector - Leroy Pinkston (269) 876-7442